 Given the uncertainty in the world as a result of the pandemic, watch brands expect to see continued sales, this year, driven by bestsellers and proven styles.

 After taking an initial hit from COVID and widespread closures in the first part of 2020, the watch industry saw an uptick in sales, with self-purchases topping watch gifting.
-Many consumers are rewarding themselves with the purchase of a new watch to add to their wardrobe.
+Many consumers reward themselves by purchasing a new watch to add to their wardrobe.

-Many brands are coming out with modernized approaches to beloved watches of yesteryear, a focus on vintage styles and retro looks, concurs watch journalist and author Roberta Naas.
+According to watch journalist and author Roberta Naas, many brands are coming out with modernized approaches to beloved watches of yesteryear, focusing on vintage styles and retro looks.
 “Bulova launched Accutron as its own line now, with the Accutron Spaceview.
-“Bulova redesigned the case and created an all-new electrostatic movement” she shares.
+“Bulova redesigned the case and created an all-new electrostatic movement,” she shares.

-Men’s watches this year are about function and form, as more brands make the effort to put features in watches that people can actually use, like calendars, dual-time zones, GMTs, and similar, Naas says.
+Men’s watches this year are about function and form, as more brands are making efforts to put features in watches that people can actually use, like calendars, dual-time zones, GMTs, and similar, Naas says.
 “Form is an interesting one as the watch designs really run the gamut right now, although classic round shapes continue to dominate trends for men.
 Straps and steel bracelet watches are still the rage, and integrated bracelets are making a comeback from the 1980s.”

-Moreover, sport timepieces for professional and weekend lifestyles continue to build momentum, Cohen shares, like Citizen’s “Promaster Aqualand Chrono”.
+Moreover, sports timepieces for professional and weekend lifestyles continue to build momentum, Cohen shares, like Citizen’s “Promaster Aqualand Chrono”.
 “We will continue releasing new dive watches throughout the year.”
-And, Bulova continues exploration in important historical reviews, as the market sees the trend of vintage collector-inspired timepieces.
+Bulova continues exploration in important historical reviews as the market sees the trend of vintage collector-inspired timepieces.

 Beautiful yet highly functional are what women want to see in watches today in styles that run the gamut In the past, watch brands would simply scale down existing men’s watches – make them smaller in size – and offer them to women.

 Bulova expands on its classic models with the brand’s new Gemini styles featuring edge-to-edge crystal and refined details.
-“We continue to see demand for diamond styles that we offer in a variety of models and incorporate into some of our most iconic ladies timepieces such as the Sutton, Regatta and Rubaiyat,” says Cohen.
-“We also see the trend of sport luxury and satisfy that with the ladies CURV and Marine Star.”
+“We continue to see demand for diamond styles that we offer in various models and incorporate into some of our most iconic ladies’ timepieces such as the Sutton, Regatta, and Rubaiyat,” says Cohen.
+“We also see the trend of sports luxury and are satisfied with the ladies’ CURV and Marine Star.”

-For ladies specifically, Citizen introduced its newest bracelet addition to the brand’s Ceci collection.”
-Cohen describes the design as sleek and extremely wearable and luxurious.
+For ladies specifically, Citizen introduced its newest bracelet as an addition to the brand’s Ceci collection.”
+Cohen describes the design as sleek, extremely wearable, and luxurious.

 Expect to see Citizen and its brands innovating through product development and marketing with partners like Disney and Marvel, Cohen revealed in the Jewelry District podcast.
 Both brands have strong intergenerational appeal.
 Moreover, he mentioned that Bulova’s connection to the Grammy and Latin Grammy Awards has increased demand for the brand in the Hispanic community.
 Connecting with these institutions is about connecting with consumers when their moods are at peak positivity, he says.

-Individuals are no longer purchasing a watch just to tell time, says Cora Lee Colaizzi, marketing director and senior merchandiser for Quality Gold.
-Licensed brands do well in watches, wrist and pocket.
-The Fairfield, Ohio manufacturer offers many licensed styles in timepieces, including Disney and Marvel, as well as a variety of professional and collegiate sports, and more.
+According to Cora Lee Colaizzi, marketing director and senior merchandiser for Quality Gold, individuals are no longer purchasing a watch just to tell time.
+Licensed brands do well in watches, wrist, and pocket.
+The Fairfield, Ohio, manufacturer offers many licensed styles in timepieces, including Disney and Marvel, as well as various professional and collegiate sports and more.
 “We carry styles that appeal to all ages, and more of our watches are now also unisex.”
 She reports pocket watches a bestseller.
-“We carry two lines of pocket watches that consistently sell as well as several wristwatch brands, with a variety of functions and features.”
+“We carry two lines of pocket watches that consistently sell as well as several wristwatch brands with various functions and features.”

 Digital First = Customer First

-The big takeaway from COVID, says Cohen, was the importance of a digital mind-set, with a focus on the end user, a “Citizen First” philosophy.
-Two years ago, he says Citizen committed to a digital first approach, using CRM data to make decisions with the aim of engaging and empowering brand consumers.
+The big takeaway from COVID, says Cohen, was the importance of a digital mindset, focusing on the end user, a “Citizen First” philosophy.
+Two years ago, he says Citizen committed to a digital-first approach, using CRM data to make decisions with the aim of engaging and empowering brand consumers.

 “As more people moved online, we saw the importance of investing in online help and customer service tools to assist consumers when there was no person to guide them on the path to purchase,” Cohen shared in the JCK podcast.